Examples of fiscal outcomes

 Capital expenses vs. operating expenses

-Before discussing cost outcomes, it is important to understand the two primary cost options: capital expenses and operating expenses.
+Before you discuss cost outcomes, it's important to understand the two primary cost options: capital expenses and operating expenses.

-- Capital is the money or assets owned by a business to contribute to a particular purpose, such as, increase server capacity or building an application.
+- Capital is the money and assets owned by a business to contribute to a particular purpose, such as increasing server capacity or building an application.

 - Capital expenditures generate benefits over a long period.
-These expenditures are generally nonrecurring and results in the acquisition of permanent assets.
+These expenditures are generally nonrecurring and result in the acquisition of permanent assets.
 Building an application could qualify as a capital expenditure.

 - Operating expenditures are ongoing costs of doing business.
 Consuming cloud services in a pay-as-you-go model could qualify as an operating expenditure.

-- An asset is an economic resource that can be owned or controlled to produce value.
+- Assets are economic resources that can be owned or controlled to produce value.
 Servers, data lakes, and applications can all be considered assets.

-- Depreciation is how the value of an asset decreases over time.
-More relevant to the capital expense versus operating expense conversation, it is how the costs of an asset are allocated across the periods in which they are used.
-For instance, if you build an application this year but it is expected to have an average shelf-life of five years (like most commercial apps), then the cost of the dev team and necessary tools required to create and deploy the code base would be depreciated evenly over five years.
+- Depreciation is a decrease in the value of an asset over time.
+More relevant to the capital expense versus operating expense conversation, depreciation is how the costs of an asset are allocated across the periods in which they are used.
+For instance, if you build an application this year but it's expected to have an average shelf life of five years (like most commercial apps), the cost of the dev team and necessary tools required to create and deploy the code base would be depreciated evenly over five years.

 - Valuation is the process of estimating how much a company is worth.
 In most industries, valuation is based on the company’s ability to generate revenue and profit, while respecting the operating costs required to create the goods that provide that revenue.
-In some industries like retail, or in some transaction types like private equity, assets and depreciation can play a large part in the company’s valuation.
+In some industries, such as retail, or in some transaction types, such as private equity, assets and depreciation can play a large part in the company’s valuation.

-It is often a safe bet that various executives, including the CIO, debate the best use of capital to grow the company in the desired direction.
+It is often a safe bet that various executives, including the chief investment officer (CIO), debate the best use of capital to grow the company in the desired direction.
 Giving the CIO a means of converting contentious capital expense conversations into clear accountability for operating expenses could be an attractive outcome by itself.
 In many industries, chief financial officers (CFOs) are actively seeking ways of better associating fiscal accountability to the cost of goods being sold.

-However, before associating any transformation journey with this type of capital versus operating expense conversion, it is wise to meet with members of the CFO or CIO teams to see which cost structure the business prefers.
+However, before you associate any transformation journey with this type of capital versus operating expense conversion, it's wise to meet with members of the CFO or CIO teams to see which cost structure the business prefers.
 In some organizations, reducing capital expenses in favor of operating expenses is a highly undesirable outcome.
-As mentioned above, this is sometimes seen in retail, holding, and private equity companies that place higher value on traditional asset accounting models, which place little value on IP.
-It is also present in organizations that had negative experiences when outsourcing IT staff or other functions in the past.
+As previously mentioned, this approach is sometimes seen in retail, holding, and private equity companies that place higher value on traditional asset accounting models, which place little value on IP.
+It's also seen in organizations that had negative experiences when they outsourced IT staff or other functions in the past.

 If an operating expense model is desirable, the following example could be a viable business outcome:

-- Example: The company’s datacenter is currently depreciating at $x per year for the next three years.
-It is expected to require an additional $y to refresh the hardware next years.
-We can convert the capital expenses to an operating expense model at an even rate of $z per month, allowing for better management and accountability of the operating costs of technology.
+- Example: The company’s datacenter is currently depreciating at x USD per year for the next three years.
+It is expected to require an additional y USD to refresh the hardware next year.
+We can convert the capital expenses to an operating expense model at an even rate of z USD per month, allowing for better management of and accountability for the operating costs of technology.